zipibz/pharmacy-lookup/instructions.md

 5. Finally, running the following command will deploy the api locally:
 `$ php artisan serve`

-The API will now be available at `localhost:8000`. navigating there should display the default Laravel landing page.
+The API will now be available at `localhost:8000`.
+Navigating there should display the default Laravel landing page.

 ## Hitting the API
 In order to send requests to the API, you can do so using any HTTP client of your choice.
 My preferred ways of testing endpoints are: